-- Seek approval from your adviser to enroll in courses. - Enroll in classes each semester.
-Enroll on the web www.ucmo.edu/portal or by calling The Graduate School 660-543-4621. - A Pre-enrollment Conference with your graduate adviser is recommended before enrolling in any courses.
+- □ Seek approval from your advisor to enroll in courses. - Enroll in classes each semester.
+Enroll on the web www.ucmo.edu/portal or by calling the Graduate Studies office 660-543-4621. - □ A pre-enrollment meeting with your graduate advisor is recommended before enrolling in any courses. - □ International students must be enrolled in full-time degree-seeking programs.